Are Dental Veneers Permanent?2018-05-09

 What Is Invisalign?

 Invisalign clear aligners are made from BPA-free plastic, and they are far more comfortable than traditional metal braces.
 These customized clear aligners are used to straighten your teeth and give you the beautiful smile you’ve always wanted.
-Before you receive Invisalign, we’ll have a consultation with you to discuss your smile goals and let you know what you can expect with this treatment.
-Learn more at the Invisalign website here.
+Before you receive Invisalign clear aligners, you’ll have a consultation with us to discuss your smile goals as well as what you can expect with your treatment.
+Learn more on the Invisalign website.

 Who Can Wear These Clear Braces?

-Teenagers and adults can wear Invisalign.
-The clear braces can be used to close gaps between teeth, and to treat overbite, underbite, open bite, crossbite, and overcrowded teeth.
-An examination and x-rays of your teeth will help determine if it’s right for your case.
+Both teenagers and adults can wear Invisalign.
+These clear braces are used to close gaps between teeth, as well as treating overbite, underbite, open bite, crossbite, and overcrowded teeth.
+After an examination and x-rays of your teeth, we can discuss if Invisalign is the right orthodontic treatment for you.

-If Invisalign is right for your case, we’ll use the examination, along with x-rays and a 3-D model of your teeth to establish a treatment plan for you.
-The treatment plan determines how your teeth need to be moved and how long it will take to align them.
-The x-rays, 3-D model, and pictures of your teeth will be sent to the Invisalign laboratory where your customized aligners will be made.
-The 3-D model will also let you see how Invisalign will progressively correct your teeth.
+If Invisalign is right for your case, we’ll use the examination, along with x-rays, and a 3D model of your teeth to establish a personalized treatment plan for you.
+The treatment plan determines how your teeth need to shift and how long it will take to align them correctly.
+The x-rays, 3D model, and pictures of your teeth are sent to the Invisalign laboratory where your customized aligners are crafted.
+The 3D model of your teeth will also allow you see how Invisalign will progressively correct your orthodontic issues.

-When we receive your first set of aligners, you will come to the office for us to check them for fit and make any adjustments necessary.
-You will wear the aligners all day, every day.
-Invisalign is removable, so when you eat or floss and brush your teeth.
+When we receive your first set of aligners, you come to our office to check for fit and make any necessary adjustments.
+You will wear your aligners all day, every day, except when you eat, floss, and brush your teeth.
 Because Invisalign braces are removable, you will be able to briefly remove them any time you need to throughout the day.

 Wearing Invisalign is easy and fits smoothly into your normal day.
 When you receive your aligners, you will place the clear braces over your teeth.
 You will wear each set of aligners for two weeks and will then switch to the next set of aligners.
 At first, your aligners will fit tightly because they are designed to gently and precisely move your teeth.
 After a few days, your teeth will gradually move to a new position.
 You will notice that your aligners will feel a little loose after some time has passed.
 Even if they start to feel loose, don’t switch them early.
 Wear them for the entire two weeks.
 This gives your teeth and gums time to adjust to the new position.
-If you switch them too early, it can interfere with your treatment plan.
+Switching aligners too early will interfere with your treatment plan.

-Every six weeks or so, you will have an appointment in our office to check the aligners and the progress of your treatment.
-The checkups also help us determine if any adjustments need to be made to the aligners or your treatment plan.
+Every six weeks, you will have an appointment in our office to check your aligners and the progress of your treatment.
+These checkups also help us determine if any adjustments need to be made to the aligners or to your treatment plan.

 How Does Invisalign Feel?

 One of the best reasons to invest in Invisalign is how comfortable these aligners are to wear.
-Remember that your teeth are being shifted to a new position, so you can expect to feel some mild discomfort as they move, especially with the first set of aligners.
-The pressure you will feel on your teeth when you first put on a new set of aligners will gradually go away in a few days.
+Remember that your teeth are shifting into a new position, so you can expect to feel some mild discomfort as they move, especially with the first set of aligners.
+The pressure you will feel on your teeth when you first put on a new set of aligners will gradually fade over the course of a few days.
 If you feel any significant discomfort or pain, give us a call.
-We’ll schedule an appointment with you to take a look at your teeth, gums, and aligners to ensure proper fit.
+We’ll schedule an appointment with you to take a look at your teeth, gums, and aligners to ensure a proper fit.

 How Long Will Your Treatment Take?

-The average treatment time for adults is one year but treatment time for will vary based on the age and specific needs of each person.
-Each case is different, so after your teeth are examined and digital images are taken, you’ll receive an estimated treatment time.
+The average Invisalign treatment time is one year but treatment time for will vary based on the age and specific needs of each person.
+Each case is different, so after your teeth are examined and digital images are captured, you’ll receive an estimated treatment time.

 - These are clear braces.
 Most people won’t notice you’re wearing them.

-- The movement of your teeth is more precise than traditional braces.
+- The movement of your teeth is more precise with Invisalign than traditional braces.

-- It’s easier to maintain good oral heal with Invisalign.
-You will remove the aligners when you eat, and when you brush and floss your teeth.
+- It’s easier to maintain good oral health with Invisalign.
+You will remove the aligners when you eat, brush your teeth, and floss.

-- They are much more comfortable than metal braces.
-They won’t irritate your teeth or gums.
+- These aligners are much more comfortable than metal braces.
+They don’t irritate your teeth or gums.

-- It saves you time.
-Unlike braces that require more frequent office visits to change the arch wire and make adjustments, you will have fewer checkup appointments.
+- Invisalign saves you time.
+Unlike braces that require more frequent office visits to change the arch wire and make adjustments, you will have fewer checkups with Invisalign.
 Treatment time is often shorter, too.

 How Much Do These Clear Braces Cost?

-The cost of Invisalign depends on your case—the severity of the misalignment of your teeth and how long it will take to move them to the correct position.
-After your teeth and the x-rays and 3D model of them are examined, we will let you know the details of your treatment plan, as well as the cost.
-Contact our Greensboro Dentists for more information.
+The cost of Invisalign depends on your case – the severity of the misalignment of your teeth and how long it will take to move them to the correct position.
+After we examine your teeth, the x-rays, and 3D model, we will let you know the details of your treatment plan, as well as the cost.
+Contact our Greensboro dentists for more information.

-After any orthodontic treatment, whether it’s Invisalign or some other treatment, most dentists recommend that you wear a retainer.
+After any orthodontic treatment, whether it’s Invisalign or anything else, we recommend that you wear a retainer.
 A retainer is designed to keep your teeth in alignment.
-Without it, your teeth will gradually move back to their former position.
-If your teeth start to shift, you may need to temporarily wear aligners again to reposition your teeth.
-Your dentist will determine which type of aligner is right for your case.
+Without it, your teeth can gradually move back to their former position.
+If your teeth start to shift, you may need to temporarily wear aligners again to reposition them.
+We will determine which type of retainer is best for your individual needs.